Enforcement Act of 1870: Legislative history

 The act developed from separate legislative actions in the House and Senate.
 H.R.
 1293 was introduced by House Republican John Bingham from Ohio on February 21, 1870, and discussed on May 16, 1870.
 S. 810 grew from several bills from several Senators.
 United States Senator George F. Edmunds from Vermont submitted the first bill, followed by United States Senator Oliver P. Morton from Indiana, United States Senator Charles Sumner from Massachusetts, and United States Senator William Stewart from Nevada.
 After three months of debate in the Committee on the Judiciary, the final Senate version of the bill was introduced to the Senate on April 19, 1870.
 The act was passed by Congress in May 1870 and signed into law by United States President Ulysses S. Grant on May 31, 1870.

+Legislative breakdown

+H.R.
+1293 was brought to a floor vote in the chambers of the US Senate on May 21, 1870.
+Three political parties were present.
+The Republican Party voted 41 in favor, 1 against.
+The Democratic Party voted 0 in favor, 7 against, and the Liberal Republicans voted 2 in favor, 0 against.
+21 members did not vote.

+It was brought to a floor vote in the US House of Representatives on May 23, 1870.
+Three political parties were present to vote in the House of Representatives on the motion to pass H.R.
+1293.
+The Republican Party voted 132 in favor, 1 against.
+The Democratic Party voted 1 in favor, 50 against.
+And the Conservative Party voted 0 in favor, 3 against.
+41 members did not vote.